If your precious baby is suffering, sometimes you need to make a quick decision.

 Best Hypoallergenic Diaper for Sensitive Skin

 Hypoallergenic diapers are designed with sensitive babies in mind.
-These diapers are made with a host of plant-based materials, reducing the possibility of any reactions against synthetic materials.
+These diapers are made with a host of plant-based materials, reducing the possibility of any reactions to synthetic materials.

-The inside liner is designed to draw liquid away from your child’s body — pulling moisture from the skin.
-The diaper is also made to hold 17 times its weight in liquid, which makes them ideal for nighttime use.
+The inside liner is designed to draw liquid away from your child’s body.
+The diaper is also made to hold 17 times its weight in liquid, making it ideal for nighttime use.

-For the eco-conscious parents, the bulk of this diaper is made with sustainably harvested wood pulp.
-The core includes renewable materials that will further reduce your impact on the environment.
+For eco-conscious parents, the bulk of this diaper is made with sustainably harvested fluff pulp.
+The core includes renewable materials that will further reduce your environmental impact.

-But you just have to love the super-cute designs available, which are way more fashionable than your traditional white diaper.
-Plus the elastic cuffs offer a greater comfort factor for your child and also help to avoid any leaks.
+But the best part is the super-cute designs, which are way more fashionable than your traditional white diaper.
+Plus, the elastic cuffs offer a greater comfort factor for your child and help avoid leaks.

 - Dermatologist tested.